 Limits on Business Interest Deductions

 Subject to some restrictions and exceptions, prior law stated that interest paid or accrued by a business is generally fully deductible.
-Under the TCJA, starting with tax years in 2018, the deduction of business interest is generally limited to the sum of the taxpayer’s business interest income plus 30% of its “adjusted taxable income”.
+Under the Tax Cuts and Jobs Act, starting with tax years in 2018, the deduction of business interest is generally limited to the sum of the taxpayer’s business interest income plus 30% of its “adjusted taxable income”.
 Adjusted taxable income generally is a business’ taxable income computed without regard to: (1) any item of interest, gain, deduction, or loss that is not properly allocable to a trade or business; (2) business interest or business interest income; (3) the amount of any net operating loss deduction; (4) the 20% deduction for certain passthrough income, and (5) in the case of tax years beginning before January 1, 2022, any deduction allowable for depreciation, amortization, or depletion.

 For S corporations, partnerships, and LLCs that are treated as partnerships for tax purposes, this limit is applied at the entity level rather than at the owner level.